 If your goal is to achieve maximum relaxation through your yoga/massage tandem, then this is definitely the sequence you want.
 A calming massage after yoga can be a profoundly relaxing experience.
 Combining the calming, stress-relieving benefits of both—particularly with a massage designed specifically for maximum relaxation like Zeel’s Sleep Massage—is an exceptional remedy for anyone who suffers from insomnia, or just can’t turn their mind off at night.

 However you choose to double up your yoga and massage practices, you’re sure to see exponentially increased benefits from both.
 Just remember to always communicate with your massage therapist.
-Tell them about your current physiological state before they begin—i.e. if you just came from a vigorous hot yoga sesh—and what you plan to do after your massage—say, two hours of vinyasa flow.
-They’ll be sure to customize the massage to your needs and goals so you get the most benefit out of your entire wellness routine.
+Tell them about your current physiological state before they begin (i.e. if you just came from a vigorous hot yoga sesh) and/or what you plan to do after your massage (say, two hours of vinyasa flow).
+They’ll be sure to customize the massage to your needs and goals so you get the most benefit, the most safely, out of your entire wellness routine.